 Executive Director's Message

-I look forward to tackling some of the most pressing global challenges of our time with you.
+I look forward to tackling some of the pressing challenges at the environment - human condition interface with you.

 Please take care and stay safe.